 On March 27, 2020, the president signed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 The \$2 trillion aid package provides financial aid to families and businesses impacted by the COVID-19 coronavirus pandemic.
 Funding was provided to multiple Federal Agencies and programs, including HUD and three of the Consolidated Plan Programs.
 ESG, HOPWA and CDBG all received CARES-Act funding or ESG-CV, HOPWA-CV and CDBG-CV funding.
-Under this first round of funding, CARES Act funding for South Carolina State Consolidated Plan programs included \$8,745,852 for ESG-CV, \$337,889 for HOPWA-CV and \$12,456,807 for CDBG-CV.
-This initial May 2020 Substantial Amendment to the Consolidated Plan reflects the plan for distributing the ESG-CV and HOPWA-CV funds.
-Please see the Method of Distribution Section for these plans.
-A second amendment will be submitted for the initial round of CDBG-CV funding and the second round of CDBG-CV funding announced on May 11, 2020.
+First round of CARES Act funding for South Carolina State Consolidated Plan programs included \$8,745,852 for ESG-CV and \$337,889 for HOPWA-CV.
+The second round of ESG CV, or ESG-CV2, provided an additional \$18,346,815, bringing total ESG-CV funding to \$27,092,667.
+Three allocations of CDBG-CV (CDBG-CV1, CV2 and CV3) were also announced bringing total CDBG-CV funding to \$39,499,819.
+This November 2020 Substantial Amendment to the Consolidated Plan reflects the plan for distributing the total amount of CDBG-CV funding.
+Please see the CDBG-CV Method of Distribution Section for this plan.